AnaMelisaGo/portfolio-3-dr-heart-clinic/README.md

 * Team 11 🤜
 * To my mentor, who patiently guided me along my coding journey.
-* To my family, especially my husband and my daughter for encouraging me everyday.
+* To all my family, especially my husband and my daughter for encouraging me everyday.
 * To my work and co-workers for inspiring me in making this project.
 * To the tutors and the CI slack community.